nitishpant/Duplicate-questions/README.md

 # Duplicate-questions
-A machine learning model to detect duplicate questions on Quora.
+A machine learning model to detect duplicate questions.

-More information is available on https://www.kaggle.com/c/quora-question-pairs